bharathappali/java-buildpack/docs/jre-ibm_jre.md

 | `version` | The version of Java runtime to use.

 ### TLS Options
-It is recommended to use the following Transport Layer Security (TLS) options for IBM JRE version 8 and above
+It is recommended to use the following Transport Layer Security (TLS) options for IBM JRE version 8 and above:

 `cf set-env <app_name> JAVA_OPTS '-Dcom.ibm.jsse2.overrideDefaultTLS=true'`